atlopes/zintbarcode/README.md

 | ZBarcode_Encode | Encode | Generates a barcode |
 | ZBarcode_Print | Save | Saves a generated barcode to a file |

+See [ZintBarcode Classes](docs/classes.md "Classes") for further documentation.

 ZintBarcode also implements getters and setters for all input properties of the Zint Symbol structure (and getters for the others).

-The Zint API is discussed in the [Section 5](http://www.zint.org.uk/Manual.aspx?type=p&page=5 "Using the API") of the manual.
+The Zint API is discussed in the [Section 5](http://www.zint.org.uk/Manual.aspx?type=p&page=5 "Using API") of the manual.
 The settings that control the generation process are described in point 5.5.

-A description of the available symbologies and specific settings for them are presented in [Section 6](http://www.zint.org.uk/Manual.aspx?type=p&page=6 "Using the API").
+A description of the available symbologies and specific settings for them is presented in [Section 6](http://www.zint.org.uk/Manual.aspx?type=p&page=6 "Symbologies").

 Additionally, ZintBarcode implements a high-level method that returns the name of a barcode image file.
 The name can be used as a Picture or Control Source in Report and Forms.
-See the demo section, below, for an example of both scenarios.
+See the demo section below, for an example of both scenarios.

 ## Setup

 Zint Barcode comes as a [single program file](src/zintbarcode.prg "ZintBarcode"), but depends on the Zlib Dynamic Link Library, as well as on the VFP2C32 Fox Link Library.

 Both should be downloaded from their sites ([Zint](https://sourceforge.net/projects/zint/ "Zint") project; [VFP2C32](https://github.com/ChristianEhlscheid/vfp2c32 "VFP2C32") project).
-For convenience, a binary copy is stored in this repository.
+For convenience, binary copies are stored in this repository.

 Zint Barcode is implemented as a class, and to put its definition in scope the command